The thermodynamics of computational copying in biochemical systems: Results

-The readout molecule states are persistent -- the ligand-binding state of the receptor is remembered even after detaching, thus enabling time integration \cite{govern2014,Govern_PRL_2014}.
-Systems that do not make persistent copies, including passive readouts \cite{Govern_PRL_2014}, the receptors themselves and also some more complicated networks \cite{Sartori2014}, are not bound by the same limit.
+It is important that the readout molecule states are persistent -- the ligand-binding state of the receptor is remembered even after detaching, thus enabling time integration \cite{govern2014,Govern_PRL_2014}.
+Systems that do not make persistent copies, including passive readouts \cite{Govern_PRL_2014}, the receptors themselves, \teoresp{the formation of templated copolymers in which the copy remains bound to the template \cite{Bennett1979, Andrieux2008,Sartori2013}}, and also some more complicated \teoresp{sensing} networks \cite{Sartori2014}, are not bound by equivalent limits.
 Previous work has linked energy dissipation in similar systems to the erasure of the memory\cite{Mehta2012,govern2014}, that is the resetting of the memory bit to a well-defined state.
 As shown by Landauer, this erasure does lead to the transfer of heat from the system to the surroundings.
 Resetting a bit, however, is not intrinsically thermodynamically irreversible\cite{Bennett1982,Bennett2003,Maroney2005,Fahn1996,Granger2013} -- indeed, Landauer's calculation of the minimal heat transfer applies to a thermodynamically reversible erasure step.
-It is therefore the uncontrolled loss of correlations (the failure to extract work from them) rather than erasure itself, which is the origin of the thermodynamic irreversibility of a copy cycle.
+It is therefore \teoresp{the failure to extract work from correlations} \cite{Fahn1996}, rather than erasure itself, which is the origin of the thermodynamic irreversibility of a copy cycle.
 It is also this failure that sets the fundamental thermodynamic lower bound on the work to perform copy cycles.
-In fact, erasure is not even necessary in an optimal copy cycle, which leaves open the possibility that the biochemical network, which actually contains no explicit erasure, could achieve the lower bound.
-For more details, see Supplementary Discussion 3.
+In fact, erasure is not even necessary in an optimal copy cycle, which leaves open the possibility that the biochemical network, which actually contains no explicit erasure, could achieve the lower bound of Eq.\,\ref{bound}.